“Just because something looks ugly doesn’t mean that it’s morally wrong.”

 LB: But he’s not happy.

 It’s been clear since Greta Gerwig began co-writing films she starred in (Hannah Takes the Stairs, Frances Ha) that she was great with dialogue.
 Where many lesser screenwriters will fill an entire script with drivel to build up to a single pseudo-profound line delivered with dramatic timing and a swell of string music, Gerwig succeeds by giving her characters interesting things to say for the film’s duration.
-So while Lady Bird struggles into adulthood, applies to East Coast schools behind her mom’s back, and tangles with boys for the first time, we are drawn in by the dozens of individual trivial interactions because they’re interesting in and of themselves.
+So while Lady Bird struggles into adulthood, applies to East Coast schools behind her mom’s back, and tangles with boys for the first time, we are drawn in by the dozens of individual trivial interactions because they’re interesting and funny in and of themselves.

 But the film suffers slightly from the very things that makes it unique.
 Gerwig came into her own acting in (and writing) films that offered opaque views of individual characters who were brought to life via collaboration between director and actor.
 While Ronan, Metcalfe and co. do an excellent job of realizing their characters, there doesn’t seem to be much freedom here.
 This is an exacting script.
 There is great acting but also great restraint, which can elevate a film to a certain level, but a freedom needs to be granted to the cast to take it beyond that point.
 The script was so carefully dotted and crossed, the performances so precise, and the pace so breathless, that there is no space for subjective reactions; there’s a lack of ambiguity and breathing room that would have given Lady Bird another layer.
+And while the film excels as a diverse and piecemeal character study, it nearly squanders everything by trying to corral everything into some grand thesis about the plight of the young and misunderstood, with Gerwig’s screenplay falsifying the character around the time she loses her virginity.

 But on net, the sense of authenticity overwhelms these shortcomings.
 Though it only briefly approaches transcendent greatness for a moment near its ending, there are dozens of individually wonderful short scenes, phenomenally acted, that add up to something of true merit.
 Gerwig has a very solid handle on the creation of a complete film, and adds a number of nice flourishes by borrowing elements of screwball comedy and montage.
 Gerwig and Ronan are both rising stars, and though this film is very good, I hope it isn’t the high point of either of their careers.